nathanwooten/autoloader/README.md

 ## Installation

-As far as installation goes, you can use composer:
+As far as installation goes, you can use Composer:

 ### Composer